Digitise your dissertation

 In 2020 and 2021 we celebrated Uppsala University Library's first 400 years with an anniversary exhibition.
 This exhibition highlighted how its large and unique collections found their way to the library through required legal deposit copies, donations and other means, and how the Library's locations have changed over the past 400 years from damp facilities near Uppsala Cathedral to today's physical and digital environments.

 400th anniversary 2020-2021

 Gustav II Adolf founded Uppsala University Library through two resolutions (1620 and 1621).
 In these resolutions, the king announced his decision to donate a larger book collection to the University and to allocate an annual sum to the activities of a library.
-We therefore celebrate the library's 400th anniversary both in 2020 and 2021.
+We therefore celebrated the library's 400th anniversary both in 2020 and 2021.

 An introduction to the jubilee: